Here I am going to discuss 19 tricks to tweak Windows 7 into the interface that works best for you.

 Now, the hidden themes, though, are background scenery and themes from other English-speaking countries – Australia, Canada, Great Britain and South Africa.
 Normally you can’t access those backgrounds or themes, but there is a simple way by which you can install and use them:

-1. Press Windows key Picture of Start Button + R to bring forward the Run dialog box.
+1. Press Windows key + R to bring forward the Run dialog box.
 Type C:\Windows\Globalization\MCT and press Enter (Note: If your Windows is installed on drive other than C:, use that alphabet instead.)

 2. Now, Windows Explorer will launch and will show you the list of sub-folders under C:\Windows\Globalization\MCT viz.
 MCT-AU, MCT-CA, MCT-GB, MCT-US and MCT-ZA.
 These sub-folders have the wallpapers for a specific country: i.e. AU for Austrialia, CA for Canada, GB for Grait Britain, US for United States and ZA for South Africa.